rubynetti/blog/_i18n/en/_posts/2018-04-16-rails-basic-dockerfile.md

 That's it, there should be a _Dokerfile_ like [_this_](https://github.com/rubynetti/ror-docker-templates/blob/master/basic/Dockerfile) in the root of the application.

-To build the image for our container we just need to ```sudo docker build . my-awsome-app``` (_sudo_ may not be necessary, depending on you OS and user configuration).
+To build the image for our container we just need to ```docker build . my-awsome-app``` (you may need to _sudo_ Docker commands, depending on your OS and user configuration).

 #### Running the container